Matthew Round-Garrido

-Matthew Round-Garrido (born 20 April 2000) is a Spanish-British racing driver.
-He currently competes in the Indy Pro 2000 Championship with Exclusive Autosport.
+Matthew Round-Garrido (born 20 April 2000) is a Spanish-British racing driver who most recently competed in the Indy Pro 2000 Championship with Exclusive Autosport.
 Round-Garrido previously competed in the U.S. F2000 National Championship with Exclusive Autosport.

 Racing career

 Indy Pro 2000

 On February 11, 2022, it was announced that Round-Garrido would move up to the Indy Pro 2000 Championship with Exclusive Autosport to compete in the 2022 season.